Reveal-Energy-Services/orchid-python-api/README-dev.md

 To create the required environment variable, enter the search term "environment variables" in the Windows-10 search box and select the item named, "Edit environment variables for your account."
-The system will then present your with the "Environment Variables" dialog.
+The system will then present you with the "Environment Variables" dialog.
 Under the section named "User variables for
 <your.username>", click the "New" button.
 In the "Variable name" text box, enter "ORCHID_ROOT".
 (These two
 words are separated by the underscore symbol.)